VOLTTRON/volttron/README.md

         certificate of the upstream server.
 For bi-directional data flow, we will have to run the same script on both the nodes.

     b.
-Create a user in the upstream server with username=<downstream volttron instance name>
-        and provide it access to the virtualhost of the upstream rabbitmq server.
+Create a user in the upstream server with username=downstream admin user name. (i.e. <instance-name>-admin) and provide it access to the virtualhost of the upstream rabbitmq server.

         ```sh
         sudo rabbitmqctl add_user <username> <password>